lohjine/opencaptcha/README.md

 ## Contributing

-We welcome discussions/feedback on the usefulness of current challenges and suggestions for improvements or more challenges.
+Discussions/feedback on the usefulness of current challenges and suggestions for improvements or more challenges are welcomed.
 Please open an issue for it.

-If you maintain a website with sizable traffic and are willing to test dev changes, please do reach out!
+If you maintain a website with sizable bot traffic and are willing to test dev changes, please do reach out!